MHCommunity/mousehunt-improved/docs/custom-shield.md

 # [Custom Shield](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-design-custom-shield)

-Change the shield to an event shield, a color, a title shield, or a silly shield.
+Change your shield to match events, your title, your favorite color, or just for fun!

 ## Options